-Central Christian College aspires to provide a transformative educational experience rooted in Christ and focused on providing a Christ-Centered Education for Character to any person desiring to become a faithful steward of heart, mind, soul, and strength.
+Central Christian College of Kansas aspires to provide a transformative educational experience rooted in Christ, to any person desiring to become a faithful steward of heart, mind, soul, and strength.

-1.3 Further Guiding Principles
+1.3 FURTHER GUIDELINES

 For an exhaustive list of Central Christian College's guiding principles, please view the current catalog.